Teaching Conference March 19–21, 2025 | Keynote March 19 | Worldwide Via Zoom

 Learning Objectives

-• Attendees will leave the presentation with a sense that some of the goals of an introduction to legal studies course should be improving student ability to closely read legal texts and student ability to analyze simple legal problems.
+• Attendees will gain a sense that some of the goals of an introduction to legal studies course are improving student reading and analysis skills.

 Target Audience